Wall Street adds to gains following surge in Chinese markets

 Investors in the U.S. are awaiting the latest statement from the Federal Reserve this afternoon as the central bank shifts policy from maintaining ultra-low interest rates in order to try and tame persistently high inflation.
 The Fed is expected to raise its key short-term rate by 0.25 percentage points, which would mark its first rate increase since 2018.

-Bond yields held retalitively stable ahead of the latest Fed statement.
+Bond yields held relatively stable ahead of the latest Fed statement.
 The yield on the 10-year Treasury rose to 2.17% from 2.15% late Tuesday.

 The Fed is trying to slow the economy enough to tamp down the high inflation sweeping the country, but not so much as to trigger a recession.
 It is part of a larger movement by central banks around the world to pull the plug on the support they poured into the global economy after the pandemic struck.